Intranet-Development-Team/Intranet/README.md

 After starting the operation of Intranet, you should not delete any user as it may cause the system to throw `UnknownUsernameException` while reading content.

+Roles not listed in the `ROLE_LIST` constant in `CoreLibrary/CoreFunctions.php` cannot be added to or removed from users.

 > Note that the username is the **unique identifier** of a user.
 One should not change the username when in operation, otherwise the user-specific content may become invalid.
 ### Storage
 Most preset `.txt` files storing the content of Intranet can be initially empty (0 in length).
 Exceptions are `pfp.txt` and `password.txt` in user directories.
 Making them empty may result in error.